CytonicMC/CytonicBedwars/README.md

-# WebNetBedwars
+# CytonicBedwars
-WebNet's bedwars minigame!
+Cytoni's bedwars minigame!
 > [!CAUTION]
 > You won't get support if you try to use this.